orchetect/OSCKit/README.md

 Open Sound Control ([OSC](https://opensoundcontrol.stanford.edu)) toolkit written in Swift for Apple platforms, Linux, and Android.

-(Note that the network layer is currently only built for Apple platforms.)

 - OSC address pattern matching and dispatch
 - Convenient OSC message value type masking, validation and strong-typing
 - Modular: use the provided network I/O layer by default, or use your own